Travel Documents You’ll Want to Remember on a Trip

 Also, if you should need to call your travel insurance company for any reason, you’ll have all the details on hand to explain the situation without hesitation.
 Not to mention, sometimes we just forget things!
 It’s great to have a reminder available whenever you need it.

-While some travelers prefer to have the tickets in their hand before they depart on their trip, others wait to grab the tickets from will call.
-Either way, you’ll want some documentation showing that you have already paid for the event.
+While some travelers prefer to have the tickets in their hand before they depart on their trip, others wait until the last minute to pick up their tickets from will call.
+Either way, you’ll want some form of documentation showing that you have already paid for the event.
 It could be the actual ticket, but you can also bring proof of purchase with you.